 The Importance of Thank You Notes

-Our client had told us that the candidate had hit it out of the park during her interview – she checked off all the boxes, except one.
-Unfortunately, they did not receive a post-interview thank you note (via email), so they went with another candidate.
+Our client had told us that the candidate had hit it out of the park during her interview – she checked off all the boxes, save one.
+Unfortunately, they did not receive a post-interview thank-you note (via email), so they went with another candidate.
 The other candidate had similar qualifications, although slightly less stellar in the interview.
 However, he had taken the time to send a thank-you email to express his interest in the position, the projects they were working on going forward, and how he could contribute.
 Our client was direct and to the point – “No thank you note – no offer.”
 A missed opportunity.

 In 2019, Jessica Liebman, the Executive Managing Editor of Insider Inc., stated in a Business Insider article that she has a simple rule when she is hiring.
 “We shouldn’t move a candidate to the next stage in the interview process unless they send a thank-you email.”
 Liebman went on to state that bringing someone into your company is always risky.
 However, a thank you email (not snail mail – too slow) signals a candidate’s motivation and desire for the position and generally means they’re a “good egg.”
 There are only so many data points one can collect in an interview, she reasoned, that sometimes the thank-you note will make the difference in the selection of candidates.
 Our client obviously agrees.